SergSel2006/SergSel2006/README.md

 - 👋 Hi, I’m @SergSel2006
-- 👀 I’m interested in
+- Working by myself or in Pumpixel
-- 🌱 I’m currently learning in School, also I am learning Python
+- Learned Python and C# by self
-- Discord: sorry, but just no
+- Discord: ✔𝕊𝕖𝕣𝕘_𝕤𝕖𝕝✔#5484

 <!---
 SergSel2006/SergSel2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.